Loading...

 What are the early signs and advanced symptoms of kidney failure?

-Kidney failure doesn't show noticeable symptoms at the early stages.
-According to the Centres for Disease Control and Prevention (CDC), about 90% of people are unaware that they are suffering from kidney diseases.
-The early-stage symptoms of kidney failure include:
+At early stages, there might not be noticeable symptoms of kidney failure.
+According to the Centres for Disease Control and Prevention (CDC), about 90% of people are unaware of their kidney diseases.
+The early-stage symptoms include:

 • Swelling of extremities (oedema)